Keynotes & Workshops

 Cultural Events

 Cultural Wisdom(™) and Roberto Dansie specialize in making cultural events that matter, such as the Day of the Dead Celebration of Life at Minnesota State University, that Roberto keynotes each year.
-To read more about the Day of The Dead traditions in Mexico, read Roberto's article The Day Of The Dead.

 The Cultural Wisdom team can help you organize your event, market it on social media, organize the community to attend and provide media promotion via web, news and radio outlets.